sunpy/sunpy/docs/tutorial/timeseries.rst

 .. warning::

     A word of caution: many data sources provide little to no meta data so this variable might be empty.
-    See :ref:`timeseries-metadata-explanation` for a more detailed explanation of how metadata on TimeSeries objects is handled.
+    See :ref:`sunpy-topic-guide-timeseries-metadata` for a more detailed explanation of how metadata on TimeSeries objects is handled.

-.. _plotting-timeseries:
+.. _sunpy-tutorial-timeseries-plotting-timeseries:

 Visualizing TimeSeries
 ======================